knative/docs/docs/versioned/serving/config-network-adapters.md

         style bottom fill:transparent
     ```

     Kourier is a lightweight implementation of the KIngress resource and is suitable for clusters that don't need other ingress features.
-Kourier is optimal for learning and prototyping, and the Knative [Quickstart](../getting-started/README.md) installs it for the network layer.
+Kourier is optimal for learning and prototyping, and is installed by the Knative [Quickstart](../getting-started/README.md).

     Kourier is is the only supported option for IBM-Z and IBM-P platforms.
-These platforms require additional steps as documented in [Install Serving th YAML on IBM-Z and IBM-P](../install/yaml-install/serving/install-serving-with-yaml-on-IBM-Z-and-IBM-P.md).
+These IBM platforms require additional steps as documented in [Install Serving th YAML on IBM-Z and IBM-P](../install/yaml-install/serving/install-serving-with-yaml-on-IBM-Z-and-IBM-P.md).

     Kourier provides the following additional configuration options: